srepac/pikvm/pages/msd.md

     # kvmd-otgmsd -i 1 --unlock --eject
     ```
     :exclamation: This command will interrupt the current IO operation on **ALL DRIVES** including the one that is managed via the web interface.
 The same result is achieved by clicking the disable media button in the web interface.
 Right now, the Linux kernel does not allow to distinguish between internal threads that manage different drives.
 It is recommended to eject the media when you know that this will not cause problems for the other media.
-6. Don't forget to remount the root filesystem to read-only mode:
+6. Don't forget to remount the MSD filesystem to read-only mode:
     ```
-    # ro
+    # kvmd-helper-otgmsd-remount ro
     ```
 7. You can download the resulting image via SCP or mount it as a loop device on the Pi-KVM.

+8. You can also mount the flash.img via MSD webui as :exclamation: Read-only

 # Create a Microsoft Windows based Flash disk image
 This procedure will create a disk image of a USB stick.
 This is mostly required for Microsoft Windows (TM) based images since they are larger than the CDROM based limit of 2.2GB.
 You can create a bootable USB stick with the normal Microsoft tools, e.g. Media Creation Tool.